-- CP 1 Prepare the College to reach outstanding status by 2017/18 - CP 2 Build a national reputation for innovation in the use of ILT for teaching, learning and assessment - CP 3 Deliver an effective HR strategy to assist in the achievement of outstanding status and meeting the challenges of the financial climate - CP 4 Deliver the 2016/17 main income targets, including the grants, for which the EFA, SFA and HEFCE have allocated the College - CP 5 Further develop the College's employer engagement strategy to ensure that the College: - regularly contracts with "big business" such as apprenticeship contracts for large employers; - deliver the 2017/18 targets; - develop a strategy to assist employers with the apprenticeship levy scheme - develop a strategy to ensure that the College grows apprenticeship numbers by 50% by 2020; - CP 6 Retain good financial health in 2016/17 and beyond by continuing to review the College's cost base. - CP 7 Specific curriculum developments to include (see section 6): - establish, in partnership with Knowsley College, the Northern Logistics Academy; - continue to develop and implement the planned curriculum portfolio changes including HE, Higher Level Apprentices and Degree Apprenticeships; - further expand the traineeship programmes for work-motivated students as a precursor for apprenticeships to above 100 traineeships (2016/17); - all courses give students an employability or university route; - continue the focus on value added scores; - prepare for the potential changes of apprenticeship reforms including delivery of the new standards - implement the changes to the contents and assessment of GCSEs and A Levels (first teaching in September 2016); - extend the higher technical and professional provision tailored to meet the employer needs of "the Northern Powerhouse."
+- CP 1 Prepare the College to reach good/outstanding status by 2019/20 - CP 2 Build a national reputation for innovation in the use of ILT for teaching, learning and assessment - CP 3 Deliver an effective HR strategy to assist in the achievement of outstanding status and meeting the challenges of the financial climate - CP 4 Deliver the 2017/18 main income targets, including the grants, for which the EFA, SFA and HEFCE have allocated the College - CP 5 Further develop the College's employer engagement strategy to ensure that the College: - regularly contracts with "big business" such as apprenticeship contracts for large employers; - deliver the 2017/18 targets; - develop a strategy to assist employers with the apprenticeship levy scheme - develop a strategy to ensure that the College grows apprenticeship numbers by 50% by 2020; - CP 6 Attain good/outstanding financial health in 2017/18 and beyond by continuing to review the College's cost base. - CP 7 Specific curriculum developments to include (see section 6): - establish, in partnership with Knowsley College, the Northern Logistics Academy; - continue to develop and implement the planned curriculum portfolio changes including HE, Higher Level Apprentices and Degree Apprenticeships; - all courses give students an employability or university route; - continue the focus on value added scores; - prepare for the potential changes of apprenticeship reforms including delivery of the new standards - implement the changes to the contents and assessment of GCSEs and A Levels;

-- CP 8 Continue the excellent Student-College partnership model and excellent customer services - CP9 Maintain all accommodation, teaching, learning and business resources to a minimum of 'good' standard, including: - further improve the University Centre St Helens; - Introduction of a SMART LAB at the STEM Centre; - introduce controlled employer and other community use of the College accommodation including business incubation (This CP will be impacted by merger with a full estate review required) - CP 10 Continue to develop and implement the College's Contracts and Data Analysis Strategy: - development of new systems to improve efficiency; - further automate manual processes; - quality assure processes to achieve 100% compliance and accurate and timely returns underpinning substantial assurance audit reports. - CP 11 Provide an excellent, holistic, effective and efficient student support service for all ages assisting students to successfully complete their studies and enter employment and to include the promotion of Safeguarding, Health and Safety, Equality and Diversity, PREVENT, British Values and social mobility. - CP12 Further enhance the College's reputation for academic achievement, progression to employment or further study and responsiveness to employer needs through marketing of college achievements and involvement in the Employment and Skills Board, the Liverpool City Region Combined Authority and Local Enterprise Partnership. - CP 13 Grow the College's market share locally and regionally rebuilding the College's turnover to above £35M by September 2017, eg through merger with Knowsley Community College.

-This is likely to be through merger. - CP 14 Explore the option of either becoming a standalone or integral part of an Institute of Technology (see Section 6).
-(This CP could be impacted upon by merger/area review).
+- extend the higher technical and professional provision tailored to meet the employer needs of "the Northern Powerhouse." - CP 8 Continue the excellent Student-College partnership model and excellent customer services - CP9 Maintain all accommodation, teaching, learning and business resources to a minimum of 'good' standard, including: - further improve the University Centre St Helens; - Introduction of a SMART LAB at the STEM Centre; - introduce controlled employer and other community use of the College accommodation including business incubation - CP 10 Continue to develop and implement the College's Contracts and Data Analysis Strategy: - development of new systems to improve efficiency; - further automate manual processes; - quality assure processes to achieve 100% compliance and accurate and timely returns underpinning substantial assurance audit reports. - CP 11 Provide an excellent, holistic, effective and efficient student support service for all ages assisting students to successfully complete their studies and enter employment and to include the promotion of Safeguarding, Health and Safety, Equality and Diversity, PREVENT, British Values and social mobility. - CP12 Further enhance the College's reputation for academic achievement, progression to employment or further study and responsiveness to employer needs through marketing of college achievements and involvement in the Employment and Skills Board, the Liverpool City Region Combined Authority and Local Enterprise Partnership. - CP 13 Grow the College's market share locally and regionally rebuilding the College's turnover to above £35M by 2018, through merger with Knowsley Community College. - CP 14 Explore the option of either becoming a standalone or integral part of an Institute of Technology (see Section 6).